mkiiim/icloudBotGPT/README.md

  The bot can also participate in group chats but this capability requires automation that only Shortcuts can provide.
 For older macOS versions on which automation is enabled by AppleScript, I've not been able to figure out or find a way to send replies to the whole chat group, just individuals.

  ## Requirements
- - a dedicated mac running macOS (preferrably v12, Monterey or above) signed into an iCloud account.
+ - a dedicated mac running macOS (preferrably v12, Monterey or above) signed into an iCloud account user session.
 Note: I can confirm that it does work on a macmini 2012 (officially supported only through to v11, Catalina) running Monterey on the bare metal via OpenCoreLegacyPatcher.
 I have also experimented with a VM on proxmox hyper-visor but ran into the known issues and difficulties with being able to run iMessage on non-bare-metal Apple hardware.
 YMMV.
  - python (developed on 3.9+)
  - OpenAI API key (in the future I intend to support other chatbots including local LLMs)